Here is a simple example where an Ingress sends all its traffic to one Service:

-An Ingress can be configured to give services externally-reachable URLs, load balance traffic, terminate SSL, and offer name based virtual hosting.
+An Ingress may be configured to give Services externally-reachable URLs, load balance traffic, terminate SSL/TLS, and offer name-based virtual hosting.
 An Ingress controller is responsible for fulfilling the Ingress, usually with a load balancer, though it may also configure your edge router or additional frontends to help handle the traffic.

 You must have an ingress controller to satisfy an Ingress.
 Only creating an Ingress resource has no effect.

-You may need to deploy an Ingress controller such as AWS ALB Ingress Controller.
+You may need to deploy an Ingress controller such as AWS Load Balancer Controller.
 You can choose from a number of Ingress controllers.

 Ideally, all Ingress controllers should fit the reference specification.
 In reality, the various Ingress controllers operate slightly differently.